-is a powerful module in AngularJS for interacting with RESTful APIs.
-However, when writing unit tests with Jasmine, mocking API calls using $httpBackend
+ngResource is a powerful module in AngularJS for interacting with RESTful APIs.
+However, when writing unit tests with Jasmine, mocking API calls using $httpBackend often fails due to incorrect setup or misunderstandings of $resource behavior.

-This guide covers common reasons why mocking ngResource
+This guide covers common reasons why mocking ngResource API calls fails and how to fix them.

 1. Understanding ngResource and $httpBackend

-that provides an easier way to interact with REST APIs.
+In AngularJS, $resource is a wrapper around $http that provides an easier way to interact with REST APIs.

-Example of an AngularJS service using $resource
+Example of an AngularJS service using $resource:

 angular.module('myApp').factory('UserService', function($resource) {